The CWRU Psychology Clinic is accepting new referrals.

 What We Do

-The CWRU Psychology Clinic offers evidence-based outpatient individual psychotherapy and cognitive assessments to children, adolescents, and adults.
+The CWRU Psychology Clinic offers evidence-based outpatient individual psychotherapy to children, adolescents, and adults.
 The CWRU Psychology Clinic provides low-cost therapy to individuals living in and around the Cleveland area, and the Clinic welcomes individuals from diverse racial, ethnic, religious and sexual orientation backgrounds.

 Services We Do NOT Provide